mandeepbrar/redux-director/README.md

 ##Usage

 ### Step 1: Connect the router to the store
 Connect the router to the store. in the app file.
-You can specify the default route when you are connecting the router to the store.

 index.js
 ```